A Multigraph Characterization of Permutiple Strings: Summary of Previous Work

-Corollary \ref{cycle_union_2} tells us that any permutiple string must consist of a collection of mother-graph edge inputs which induce an $L$-walk on $\Gamma$ and whose union is a collection of cycles on $M.$ We note, however, that satisfying the above two conditions is not sufficient for a string to be a permutiple string; \cite{holt_5} gives an example of a member of $L$ whose union is a collection of mother-graph cycles, yet is not a permutiple string.

-A more precise description of the above ideas requires that we restate some definitions from \cite{holt_5}.
+Corollary \ref{cycle_union_2} tells us that any permutiple string must consist of a collection of mother-graph edge inputs which induce an $L$-walk on $\Gamma$ and whose union is a collection of cycles of $M.$ We note, however, that satisfying the above two conditions is not sufficient for a string to be a permutiple string.
+An example is provided by \cite{holt_5} of a member of $L$ whose union is a collection of mother-graph cycles, yet is not a permutiple string.
+A more precise description of these ideas requires that we restate some definitions from \cite{holt_5}.

-\begin{definition}[\cite{holt_5}] Let $\mathscr{C}=\{C_0,C_1,\ldots,C_m\}$ be the cycles of $M.$ For each element, $C_j,$ of $\mathscr{C},$ define a subgraph, $\Gamma_j,$ of $\Gamma,$ where each edge of $\Gamma_j$ is assigned the edge-label collection by the mapping $ (c_1,c_2)\mapsto \left\{(d_1,d_2)\in C_j|c_2=\left[nd_{2}-d_1+c_1\right]\div b\right \}. $ Any edge, $(c_1,c_2),$ for which this collection is empty will not be included as an edge on $\Gamma_j.$ With the above edges, any state for which both the indegree and outdegree are zero will not be included as a vertex.
+\begin{definition}[\cite{holt_5}] Let $\mathscr{C}=\{C_0,C_1,\ldots,C_m\}$ be the cycles of $M.$ For each element $C_j$ of $\mathscr{C},$ define a subgraph $\Gamma_j$ of $\Gamma,$ where each edge of $\Gamma_j$ is assigned the edge-label collection by the mapping $ (c_1,c_2)\mapsto \left\{(d_1,d_2)\in C_j|c_2=\left[nd_{2}-d_1+c_1\right]\div b\right \}. $ Any edge $(c_1,c_2)$ for which this collection is empty will not be included as an edge on $\Gamma_j.$ With the above edges, any state for which both the indegree and outdegree are zero will not be included as a vertex.
 Each $\Gamma_j$ will be referred to as the {\it image of $C_j,$} or simply as a {\it cycle image}. \end{definition}

-We suppose that $I$ is a multiset whose support is a subset, $J,$ of $\{0,1,\ldots,m\}.$ Then, if the cycle-image union $\Gamma_{J}=\bigcup_{j\in J}\Gamma_j$ (edge labels included) is a strongly-connected subgraph of $\Gamma$ containing the zero state, then $\Gamma_J$ describes a machine which recognizes members of $L$ whose inputs form the union of cycles $\bigcup_{j\in J}C_j.$ If the multiset cycle union $C_{I}=\biguplus_{j\in I}C_j$ can be ordered into a string, $s,$ belonging to $L,$ then $s$ is a permutiple string.
+In what follows, we will distinguish the usual set-theoretic union $\cup$ from multiset unions by using the notation $\uplus.$ For example, the multiset union of the multisets $\{1,2,2,3\}$ and $\{2,3,4\}$ is denoted as $\{1,2,2,3\} \uplus\{2,3,4\}=\{1,2,2,2,3,3,4\}.$ We suppose that $I$ is a multiset whose support is a subset $J$ of $\{0,1,\ldots,m\}.$ Then, if the cycle-image union $\Gamma_{J}=\bigcup_{j\in J}\Gamma_j$ (edge labels included) is a strongly-connected subgraph of $\Gamma$ containing the zero state, then $\Gamma_J$ describes a machine which recognizes members of $L$ whose inputs form the union of cycles $\bigcup_{j\in J}C_j.$ If the multiset cycle union $C_{I}=\biguplus_{j\in I}C_j$ can be ordered into a string $s$ belonging to $L,$ then $s$ is a permutiple string.
 We note that every element of $C_I$ must be used, including repeated elements, otherwise, the multisets of left and right components will not be equal, resulting in a multiplication which does not preserve the digits.